ARK323 - Design and planning for social inclusion

 Suburbs: Design and future challenges

-Qualification for the master programme or Human Geography with a profile in planning or Bachelor of Science in Conservation, with major in Integrated Conservation of Built Environments.
+Qualification for the master programme or Civil Environmental Engineering or Human Geography with a profile in planning or Bachelor of Science in Conservation, with major in Integrated Conservation of Built Environments.

 The studio will give knowledge about challenges and opportunities for development in suburban areas built in the 1960s and 70s as part of the Swedish Million Programme.
 Social aspects of sustainable development and citizen participation are specific focus areas.

-At the end of this studio the students will be prepared to work as professional architects, planners, designers, engineers, antiquarians, etcetera, in design, planning and reconstruction of suburban areas from the Million Programme - linking social aspects to e.g. environmental, technical, aesthetic, economic aspects of sustainable development.
+The studio prepares students to work as professionals with design, planning and reconstruction of suburban areas from the modernistic planning paradigm - linking social aspects to e.g. environmental, spatial, technical, aesthetic and economic aspects of sustainable development.

 The learning objectives are here presented in five themes, which are equally valued.